0zzz7y/Spring-Kotlin-Configuration/README.md

 # Spring Configuration

-A Spring configuration setup written in Kotlin, designed to streamline the initial stages of starting a project.
+A Spring configuration setup written in Kotlin, designed to streamline the initial stages of starting a new project.

 ### Gradle Configuration: